neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 The Ecosystem department is charged with the promotion of sustainable, long-term growth of the Neon ecosystem.
 As the collective owner of the Neon Treasury, its duties and responsibilties consist of distribution of funds for grants, security audits, bug bounties, and other ecosystem initiatives.

 Within the Ecosystem department, Ecosystem Assembly and Foundation work in collaboration to provide a frictionless experience for Ecosystem developers.
+Ecosystem Assembly provides custodial services to the Foundation: it holds Treasury (and NEON token itself) and distributes funds in accordance with assembly decisions under the supervision of the Ecosystem Foundation, which assumes the role of an agent for the Ecosystem Assembly.

 ### Ecosystem Assembly

 The Ecosystem Assembly is the main part of the Neon DAO.
 Proposals submitted to this Assembly can distribute funds to and from Neon treasury accounts, user accounts, and escrow funds.
 It uses this power to incentivize Neon ecosystem projects.

 #### Usage Scenarios
-Most Ecosystem Assembly proposals can reduced to distributing tokens from one treasury account to another.
+Most Ecosystem Assembly proposals deal with the matter of distributing tokens from one treasury account to another.
 The following are some examples:
 * Allocating tokens for the Grants budget
 * Allocating tokens for the Bug Bounty budget
 * Rewarding users with tokens, whether proactively or retroactively